JorisDebien/EngineeringManagementResources/README.md

 <br>

 # Organisational Models
 > Models which may or may not be used in the company they're named after.
+I do NOT recommend copy-pasting these to your org.

-- Spotify model
+- Spotify model (Henrik Kniberg & Anders Ivarsson)
 - Shape Up - https://basecamp.com/shapeup/webbook (BaseCamp)
 <br>